What Is macOS Base System [Everything You Need to Know] - Qiling

 Problem 1: There is Not Enough Free Space in OS X Base System

-When we install macOS using the Mac virtual machine tool, we may encounter glitches like "Not enough free space on OS X Base System" on the device.
-We can fix this by wiping the container and adding a new partition to store the macOS installer.
+When installing macOS using a Mac virtual machine tool, you may encounter issues like "Not enough free space on OS X Base System" on your device.
+To resolve this, you can wipe the container and create a new partition to store the macOS installer, which should fix the problem.

 The following are the detailed steps:

 Step 1.
-In the macOS installer window, click "Utilities" on the menu bar and select "Disk Utility."
+In the macOS installer window, click on "Utilities" on the menu bar and select "Disk Utility" from the drop-down list.

 Step 2.
 Select the main container under the name and click "Erase."